jahangir842/jahangir842/README.md

-# 👋 Hi, I'm Jahangir!
+👋 Hey there, I'm Jahangir!

-🚀 **About Me**
-- 🛠 DevOps Engineer | Cloud Architect
+🛠 DevOps Engineer & Cloud Solutions Architect
-- 💻 Passionate about Linux, Kubernetes, and CI/CD
-- 📖 Love Automation with Terraform and Ansible
+🤖 AI Explorer – diving into Transformers, LLMs, and the future of intelligent automation
+💡 Obsessed with building scalable infrastructure and automating everything
+🐧 Linux wizard | ⚙️ CI/CD junkie | ☁️ Fluent in AWS, Azure, and Kubernetes
+📦 IaC advocate – Terraform and `ansible.builtin.*` are my daily tools

+---

 🌎 **Connect with Me**
 - 🔗 [Linkedin](https://www.linkedin.com/in/jahangir-a-45886428a/)